RedHat-UX/red-hat-design-system/docs/get-started/developers/index.md

 #### Web Standard APIs

-Web Components use Web Standard APIs, which means the technology is future-proofed, reliable, and supported by every modern browser.
+Because Web Components use Web Standards, the technology is future-proofed, reliable, and supported by every modern browser.

 #### Platform and framework agnostic